04 Oct Kids Ask the Most Incredible Questions | Oct 2016

 This special eyelid lubricates the eye and provides protection while allowing the bird to see.

-PS: I added a photo of a Horned Grebe in See Bird Photos.
+PS: See another photo of a Horned Grebe in See Bird Photos

 Help Birds Tip